Tools and Materials

 Pedestal sinks come in two pieces: the stand, or pedestal, and the sink itself.
 Depending on the model, the plumbing either fits inside the pedestal which is secured to the floor, or it’s slightly visible behind the sink.
 The sink is mounted to the wall and rests on the pedestal stand.
 Lowe’s pedestal sinks come in a variety of styles and types to make it easy to find what you need.

 - Installing a pedestal sink is more involved than installing a regular drop-in or wall-mounted sink.
-Fitting the plumbing inside the pedestal and precise measurements make this challenging work.
+It's challenging work to fit the plumbing inside the pedestal and get the precise measurements correct.

 - Pedestal sink storage is practically nonexistent.
 Decide if you can live without the storage space of a bathroom vanity cabinet.
 Replace the lost space with shelving or a medicine cabinet.